greanbaby/frontend-banking/README.md

 ### @keyframes animation with visibility (rather than display)
 - setting opacity to 0 AND visibility to none works with animations using keyframes whereas trying the same thing with display: none won't work

+### overflow:hidden added to body when Mobile Menu open
+- JavaScript adds this to prevent page scrolling when Mobile Menu open (and removes once closed)

 ---

 ## Browser Developer Tools New Tricks